-If someone else’s negligence injured you in a crash, a car accident lawyer near you can file a claim seeking a settlement from the at-fault party.
+If someone else’s negligence injured you in a crash, a car accident lawyer near you can file a claim seeking an injury settlement from the at-fault party.
 The question often arises, “What is the average settlement for car accident neck and back injury?”

 The unsatisfying answer is, no accurate average exists.
-Nor would such an average apply to you, since the compensation you recover will depend on the seriousness of your injury, not any averages that might bear only superficial resemblances to your situation.
+Nor would such an average apply to you, since no back or neck injury is the same.
+The compensation you recover in a neck or back injury settlement will depend on the seriousness of your injury, not any averages that might bear only superficial resemblances to your situation.

 Let’s look at different neck and back injuries, then discuss the compensation you might seek with the help of a car accident lawyer.

 Common neck and back injuries

 Neck and back injuries often seen after a car accident range from minor sprains to catastrophic spinal cord injuries.
 The spinal cord is the bundle of nerves that connects your brain to the rest of your body.
 An injury to the spine may interrupt the flow of messages between your brain and body, often with devastating consequences.